chaklam-silpasuwanchai/Software-Architecture/project/docs/src/lab04/index.md

 Firstly, we will be focusing on how to create a container without using Docker-compose which we will talk about it later.

 ## Objective
-1. To learn how to create a Docker Image with
+1. To learn how to create Docker Image.
+2. How to use Docker container.

 ## What is Docker?
 - Basically, it looks like VM but it is **NOT** VM.